-ENTR 299 Entrepreneurship Mentoring (2) Capstone
+ENTR 299 Entrepreneurship Mentoring (capstone) (2)

-Prerequisites: ENTR 290
+Prerequisite: ENTR 290

 Applies classroom knowledge and activities to the actual experience of incubating a small business.
 Provides measurable learning objectives related to the degree competencies.
 A minimum of 60 hours of incubator work is required.